beyonddiana/blender-anim-exporter/README.md

 ## How to install?

-Go to the Releases page: https://github.com/aglaia-resident/blender-anim-exporter/releases In the latest release, download the file blender-sl-anim-exporter.zip This is the plugin!
+Go to the Releases page: https://github.com/aglaia-resident/blender-anim-exporter/releases
+In the latest release, download the file blender-sl-anim-exporter.zip
+This zip file is the plugin.

 Then install it as any other plugin:
 - In Blender, go to Edit > Preferences > Add-ons
 - Click Install
-- Select the blender-anim-exporter-1.0.0.zip file  that you just downloaded
+- Select the zip file  that you have downloaded
 - Then don't forget to tick the checkbox to enable it.

 Now if you go to File > Export, you should see a new option "Second Life Animation (.anim)"